-Sierra made her professional debut as a teenager with the Palm Beach Opera in her native south Florida, and received her first national exposure at age fifteen, when she sang Puccini’s “O mio babbino caro” on NPR’s young artist showcase From the Top.
-After graduating from New York’s Mannes College of Music, she entered the Adler Fellowship Program at San Francisco Opera, where she made her company debut in 2011, creating the dual roles of Juliet and Barbara opposite Thomas Hampson in the world premiere production of Christopher Theofanidis’s Heart of a Soldier.
-Appearances soon followed with the Boston Lyric Opera, Atlanta Opera, Seattle Opera, Florida Grand Opera, Glimmerglass Opera Festival, Israeli Opera, and Teatro Lirico di Cagliari.
+Sierra made her professional debut as a teenager with the Palm Beach Opera and received her first national exposure at age fifteen, singing Puccini’s “O mio babbino caro” on NPR’s From the Top.
+After graduating from Mannes College of Music, Sierra entered the San Francisco Opera Adler Fellowship Program, where she made her company debut in 2011, creating the dual roles of Juliet and Barbara in the premiere production of Christopher Theofanidis’s Heart of a Soldier.
+Appearances soon followed with Boston Lyric Opera, Atlanta Opera, Seattle Opera, Florida Grand Opera, Glimmerglass Opera Festival, Israeli Opera, and Teatro Lirico di Cagliari.

-In 2007 and 2009 respectively, Sierra became the youngest winner to date of both the Marilyn Horne Foundation Vocal Competition and the Metropolitan Opera National Council Auditions, as recounted by Nick Romeo in his book Driven: Six Incredible Musical Journeys (2011), a chapter of which is devoted to Sierra’s Grand Finals triumph.
-In 2010, she also took home first prizes at the George London Competition, Gerda Lissner Foundation International Competition, and Loren L. Zachary Society Vocal Competition and was a recipient of a Richard Tucker Music Foundation Study Grant.
+In 2007 and 2009, Sierra became the youngest winner of both the Marilyn Horne Foundation Vocal Competition and the Metropolitan Opera National Council Auditions.
+In 2010, she won first prize at the George London Competition, Gerda Lissner Foundation International Competition, and Loren L. Zachary Society Vocal Competition and was a recipient of a Richard Tucker Music Foundation Study Grant.
 In 2013, she placed first at the Neue Stimmen, Caballé, and Dunne International Singing Competitions and won a Richard Tucker Music Foundation Career Grant.
-She has been featured in Vogue, Nylon, Bon Appétit, Opera News, and Elle, as well as on the cover of Classical Singer magazine.
-She currently resides in New York City, and recently signed an exclusive recording contract with Deutsche Grammophon/Universal Music.
-You can follow her on instagram @nadine.sierra.